Your Education Goals

 Chapter 31 - VA Vocational Rehabilitation

-The Vocational Rehabilitation and Employment (VR&E) Program is authorized by Congress under Title 38, USC, Chapter 31 and Code of Federal Regulations, Part 21.
+The Vocational Readiness and Employment (VR&E) Program is authorized by Congress under Title 38, USC, Chapter 31 and Code of Federal Regulations, Part 21.
 It is sometimes referred to as the Chapter 31 program.
 This program assists Veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
 For Veterans with service-connected disabilities so severe that they cannot immediately consider work, this program offers services to improve their ability to live as independently as possible.

 Services that may be provided by the VR&E Program include: